-Health care personnel are screen at the beginning of their shift for signs and symptoms, including having their temperature taken, of COVID19.
-Any healthcare personnel that develops signs or symptoms during their shift immediately stops patient care and leaves the facility.
-See attachment 2 for complete guide on testing intervals.
+Non-Essential are screened at the beginning of their shift for signs and symptoms, including having their temperature taken, of COVID19.
+Any Non-Essential personnel that develops signs or symptoms during their shift immediately stops patient care and leaves the facility.
+See Attachment 2 for complete guide on testing intervals.